Amir01m/Face-Recognition/README.md

 * ➕ Add new faces directly from the camera✅
 * ❌ Remove faces from the system✅
 * 🗄 User-managed face database
-* 💾 Save face data using a database (SQLite)
+* 💾 Save face data using a database (SQLite)✅
 * 🧠 Upgrade to Deep Learning models (CNN)
-* 📊 Face detection logs and timestamps
+* 📊 Face detection logs and timestamps✅

 Users will be able to **create their own database** using their own photos, and the system will recognize **only those individuals**.